 Blinds are a way to start the action rolling is by making players put in a forced bet, called a “blind” before the deal.
 It's called a blind because you haven't seen a card when you put in this bet; you're going in without watching, or blind.
 The two players to the left of the dealer pay the blinds.
 There are two blinds in Hold’em - a small blind and a big blind.
 The player directly to the left of the dealer puts small blind.
 The big blind is placed by the player to the left of the small blind.
 The minimum raise in a betting round equals the big blind.
 Therefore the size of the blinds will dictate the stakes of the game.
 In certain formats of the poker game, all players may have to put in an 'Ante' in addition to the blinds.

-There are two types of limits on a bet in a game of poker:
+There are three types of limits on a bet in a game of poker:

 Minimum bet size in this format is the big blind.
 The minimum raise is equal to the previous bet or raise.
 For example, if previous bet was 20 and the big blind was 10, then call is at 20 and raise is at 20 + 10 i.e. the new bet will be 30.
 For the next player, the call is at 30 and the raise (min raise of 10) will make the bet as 40 or more.
 There is no maximum limit to raise the bet at any amount.
 You can bet your entire stack when it is your turn.

 Players cannot raise more than total pot size.
 For example-on a table of 10/20, if the pot size is 30 after flop, player can bet minimum up to the big blind or maximum to the pot size.
 If he bets 20, next player can raise minimum 20 (last bet) or maximum by calculating pot size (starting pot+ last action+next call)(30+20+20)= 70.
 Player can raise the pot only up to the total pot size only.